Skip to main content

 Outdoor activities you can do at Boreas Ponds

 When the state purchased the Boreas Ponds Tract a few years back, it kicked off an interesting parallel of rewilding and development.
 With thousands of acres being transferred to the state’s public lands – nearly 10,000 acres designated as wilderness – logging roads, landings, and thinned-out forests began the process of returning back to what they once looked like hundreds of years ago.
-At the same time, the newly-designated lands gave the state an opportunity to improve access to one of the most wild, and important, spaces in the Park.
+At the same time, the newly designated lands gave the state an opportunity to improve access to one of the wildest, and important, spaces in the Park.
 After a few years, and hiccups associated with large storm events washing out infrastructure, the access road and associated amenities have reached a point where people can now have unprecedented access to within 0.1 miles of Boreas Ponds.

 Here are some of the activities you can do in the Boreas Ponds Tract.
 As of 2023, several improvements are ongoing.